Snake scale: Ecdysis

 The shedding of scales is called ecdysis, or, in normal usage moulting or sloughing.
 In the case of snakes, the complete outer layer of skin is shed in one layer.
 Snake scales are not discrete but extensions of the epidermis hence they are not shed separately, but are ejected as a complete contiguous outer layer of skin during each moult, akin to a sock being turned inside out.

 Moulting serves a number of functions – firstly, the old and worn skin is replaced, secondly, it helps get rid of parasites such as mites and ticks.
 Renewal of the skin by moulting is supposed to allow growth in some animals such as insects, however this view has been disputed in the case of snakes.

 Moulting is repeated periodically throughout a snake's life.
 Before a moult, the snake stops eating and often hides or moves to a safe place.
 Just before shedding, the skin becomes dull and dry looking and the eyes become cloudy or blue-colored.
 The inner surface of the old outer skin liquefies.
 This causes the old outer skin to separate from the new inner skin.
 After a few days, the eyes clear and the snake "crawls" out of its old skin.
 The old skin breaks near the mouth and the snake wriggles out aided by rubbing against rough surfaces.
 In many cases the cast skin peels backward over the body from head to tail, in one piece like an old sock.
 A new, larger, and brighter layer of skin has formed underneath.

 An older snake may shed its skin only once or twice a year, but a younger, still-growing snake, may shed up to four times a year.
 The discarded skin gives a perfect imprint of the scale pattern and it is usually possible to identify the snake if this discard is reasonably complete and intact.

-Arrangement of scales
+Arrangement

 Scale arrangements are important, not only for taxonomic utility, but also for forensic reasons and conservation of snake species.

 Excluding the head, snakes have imbricate scales, overlapping like the tiles on a roof.
 Snakes have rows of scales along the whole or part of their length and also many other specialised scales, either singly or in pairs, occurring on the head and other regions of the body.

 The dorsal (or body) scales on the snake's body are arranged in rows along the length of their bodies.
 Adjacent rows are diagonally offset from each other.
 Most snakes have an odd number of rows across the body though certain species have an even number of rows e.g. Zaocys spp.
 In the case of some aquatic and marine snakes, the scales are granular and the rows cannot be counted.